WDD 330: Web Frontend Development II

 IMPORTANT!

-Make sure that you are working in the src directory when completing the following items and NOT the dist directory!
-The build directory will get erased and completely rebuilt each time you run npm run build.
+Make sure to work in the src directory when completing this activity and NOT the dist directory!
+The build directory will get erased and completely rebuilt each time the npm run build is run.
 Think of dist as the production version of your code. src is your working directory.
 You should not need to run npm run build very often, like once a week after you have merged some branches.

 When you run npm run start it will use the files in src to build the project.

-3. It's very likely that other parts of our application will need to make requests for product data.
+3. It's very likely that other parts of the application will need to make requests for product data.
 That functionality has already been exposed in the ProductData.mjs module.

 4. Other general functionality will need to be shared between parts of the application.
 Notice that there is already an utils.mjs module that will hold that utility functionality.